-As the clock ticks down to GTA 6’s highly anticipated release on May 26, 2026, fresh rumors are surfacing about what Rockstar has in store for its next-gen multiplayer experience, and this time, it’s all about scale.
+As the clock ticks down to the highly anticipated release of Grand Theft Auto 6 (GTA 6), fresh rumors have surfaced about what Rockstar has in store for its next-gen multiplayer experience, and this time, it’s all about scale.

-According to a new report by Fravilys, a former editor at French fansite Rockstar Mag, Rockstar’s team is already internally testing 64-player servers for GTA 6’s online mode, which is reportedly codenamed GTA6MP.
+According to a new report by Fravilys, a former editor at French fansite Rockstar Mag, Rockstar Games is already internally testing 64-player servers for GTA 6’s online mode, which is reportedly codenamed GTA6MP.

-But that’s not the end goal; Fravilys claims the developers are aiming to support up to 96 players per session, making it the largest lobby size ever seen in the Grand Theft Auto franchise.
+But that’s not the end goal; Fravilys claims the developers are planning to support up to 96 players per session, making it the largest lobby size ever seen in the GTA franchise.

 “The upcoming multiplayer game is currently at an advanced stage… with the ambition of reaching up to 96 simultaneous players per session,” Fravilys wrote in a Medium post, where the insider first shared the information.